andrejbauer/plzoo/index.md

     git clone https://github.com/andrejbauer/plzoo.git

+You can also download a ZIP archive containing the latest version.

+### Compilation

-Then you should compile the languages:
+To compile all the languages run:

     make all